thamugadi/semantic-preservation/README.md

 ## Simulation property

 - The aim of Leroy's paper is to describe how a source program S and a target program C retain the same semantics if the compilation process succeeds.
-- Several relations are defined in his paper to express semantic preservation.
+- Several relations are defined to express semantic preservation.
 In [src/Simulation.v](src/Simulation.v) are included the definitions to construct the lockstep, "plus", "option" and "star" simulation relations described in p.
 16.

 ## Proof of 'plus' simulation